intel/libvpl/examples/interop/vpl-infer/README.md

 3. Build and run the program in the container:

-    Build steps: if not installed to system directories, source VPL vars.sh then
+    Build steps: if not installed to system directories, source oneVPL vars.sh then

     ```